 After a single glance at a Spanish menu, one of the conclusions you will undoubtedly come to regarding the cousine is that there is a whole lot of rice.
-Rice is absolutely vital to the country's gastronomy, which perhaps has to do with (little-known fact) Spain actually being the second largest producer of rice in the world.
+Rice is absolutely vital to the country's gastronomy, which perhaps has to do with (little-known fact) Spain actually being the second largest producer of rice in Europe.
 Along with the architecture and music that set foot on the Iberian peninsula along with the Moors back in the eighth century came the introduction of rice in Spain.
 In fact, the Spanish word for rice - arroz - bears evidence of the grain's history as it comes from the Arabic al arruz.
 Thirteen centuries later, it's no surprise that Spanish rice is such a fixture in the Spanish diet!

 If you were to put together and bind all of the Spanish rice recipes, you would probably have a book about the size of Don Quijote, so here are just a couple of the Spanish rice dishes you're sure to come across.